SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I love you too, darling," Rarity said.

-They let go of the hug, pulling back Fluttershy saw Rarity's eyes.
+They let go of the hug, pulling back, Fluttershy saw Rarity's eyes.
 "I'm sorry Rarity, I didn't mean to call you Rainbow Dash."

 "It's alright, I mean I am wearing a Rainbow Dash costume after all," Rarity replied.
 "Besides, I do love you, you're one of my best friends."